Residential week 1: Friday 9th – 16th January 2026.

-Editing phase 16 hours each participant during September to November.
+Editing phase 16 hours each participant during February and May.

 A PAID forest film course, favouring people restricted from accessing documentary filmmaking education.